 A: Special accommodations are available under certain circumstances.
 WREB will provide reasonable accommodations, auxiliary aids, or services, provided the requested accommodations would not fundamentally alter the measurement of the skills or knowledge the exam is intended to test.
 Requests must be received 45 days prior to the first day of the exam.
 For complete information refer to “Special Accommodations Information” section on the WREB website found under, Dental Candidates, Policies and Procedures.

 Q: What is the CTP exam?

 A: The Comprehensive Treatment Planning (CTP) exam is a computer simulation exam.
 A case history (including radiographs, photos, charting, medical history) of three patients will be provided.
 Using the information provided, you will have three hours to develop a treatment plan, and then answer questions or perform tasks related to each case.

 Q: Where can I take the CTP Computerized Exam?

 A: The CTP computerized exam can be taken at a Prometric test center.
 Once you are enrolled in an exam, information will be emailed to you regarding how to schedule the CTP exam.
 This authorization letter will include the time frame to take the exam, Prometric’s contact information to schedule your appointment, and your eligibility number.

 Q: When will I receive the clinical schedule?

 A: Clinical schedules will be posted online, approximately four weeks prior to the first day of the exam and will include the specific clinic time for the Endodontic and Prosthodontic exams and your Candidate ID.
 You will need your username and password to access your schedule.
 Schedules will only be available if your application is complete and all of your required documentation is in the WREB office.

-Q: Can I change my assigned time for the Endodontics exam?
+Q: Can I change my assigned time for the Endodontics and Prosthodontics exams?